awsdocs/amazon-rekognition-developer-guide/doc_source/persons.md

 + The location of the person in the video frame at the time their path is tracked\.
 + Facial landmarks such as the position of the left eye, when detected\.

 Amazon Rekognition Video people pathing in stored videos is an asynchronous operation\.
-To start the pathing of people in videos call [ StartPersonTracking ](API_StartPersonTracking.md)\.
+To start the pathing of people in videos call [StartPersonTracking](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_StartPersonTracking.html)\.
 Amazon Rekognition Video publishes the completion status of the video analysis to an Amazon Simple Notification Service topic\.
-If the video analysis is succesful, call [ GetPersonTracking ](API_GetPersonTracking.md) to get results of the video analysis\.
+If the video analysis is successful, call [GetPersonTracking](https://docs.aws.amazon.com/rekognition/latest/APIReference/API_GetPersonTracking.html) to get results of the video analysis\.
 For more information about calling Amazon Rekognition Video API operations, see [Calling Amazon Rekognition Video operations](api-video.md)\.

 The following procedure shows how to track the path of people through a video stored in an Amazon S3 bucket\.
 The example expands on the code in [Analyzing a video stored in an Amazon S3 bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md) which uses an Amazon Simple Queue Service queue to get the completion status of a video analysis request\.